ZHIYAO1219/ORA_KG/README.md

 `string.punctuation`

 **Compute word vector**
--    Description: all the words are converted into vector space using Word2Vector, which is a Word Embedding method and helps us consider the semantic representation and contextual relationships.
+-    All the words are converted into vector space using Word2Vector, which is a Word Embedding method and helps us consider the semantic representation and contextual relationships.
 -    `from gensim.models import Word2Vec`
 `model = Word2Vec(....)`